-MD/PhD students as a group will meet with the Program Director and members of the Steering Committee for an informal lunch meeting at least once a semester.
+MD/PhD students as a group will meet with the Program Director or delegated members of the Steering Committee at least twice a year.
 This meeting will provide the opportunity to talk about issues related to the program and to exchange ideas.